dsccommunity/DscWorkshop/Exercises/Task1/Exercise3.md

 This new role should enable WSUS administrators to build on top of the basic infrastructure.

-1. Let us now create a new Role for a WSUS Server in the DSC_ConfigData\Roles folder.
+1. Let us now create a new Role for a WSUS Server in the DscConfigData\Roles folder.
 This Role's YAML will subscribe to the configuration "WindowsFeatures" and will define configuration data (Settings) for the configuration.

     ```powershell
     $WsusServerRoleYAML = @'